In Week 17 we have a lot of potential game scripts. Let’s talk about some of them.

 Then I’ll probably talk about dabbling in fantasy NBA — I have a better win percentage in NBA than NFL, by the way.

-Let’s get to Week 17 team defense talk.
+Let’s get to Week 17 wide receiver talk.

 Any team with playoff implications this week could be in for a huge game as they battle to win a division title or improve their playoff ranking.

 However, it’s also worth noting that many playoff teams will rest their starters after a couple series or if the game gets out of hand.
 That means there are far more outcomes where the players rest than there are where they play the full game.
 This will greatly increase variance in daily fantasy leagues.

 That means the gap between the pros and us amateurs closes in large-field tournaments.
 It also means playing in safe cash games like head-to-head games and 50/50s, where half or almost half of the field double their money or almost double their money.

 I’m not going to consider any Patriots for my teams this week.
 Brady could play two series and get pulled.
 Julian Edelman and Brandon LaFell are both questionable.
 LeGarrette Blount might not play.
 Jonas Gray has been ruled out.
 I wouldn’t be surprised if they put a security guard in at running back and he rushed for 200 yards and 3 TDs.